1989 Formula One World Championship: Race 15: Japan

 Then the Formula One circus arrived at Suzuka, Japan near Nagoya for the now infamous penultimate round for the championship.
 Prost said he would not leave the door open for his teammate, who he felt had made far too many risky moves on him.

 Senna took pole, but Prost beat him away from the grid and led by 1.4 seconds by the end of the first lap.
 By lap 15, however, Senna was all over the back of Prost's McLaren after moving through both Williams and Benettons.
 He whittled down Prost's 5 second lead to just under a second by lap 30, but the latter pulled a few seconds ahead by the 35th lap.
 By the end of lap 46, with 7 to go, the gap was just over a second.
 Senna, further back than he had been earlier in the race, made a move on Prost in the chicane before the start-finish straight.
-True to his word, Prost closed the gap and the two skidded into the escape road and both engines stalled.
+Prost turned in early, hitting Senna, and the two skidded into the escape road and both engines stalled.
 Prost jumped from his car.
 Senna, however, got a push from the marshals to restart his dead engine and returned to the track.

 After pitting for repairs, Senna worked his way past both Williams and the Benettons to take a three-second victory.
 However, his altercation with Prost seven laps earlier meant he had missed the chicane and, according to FIA and FISA president Jean Marie Balestre, had not completed the lap.
 It is worth noting that many drivers in previous races had used the escape roads near chicanes after on-track incidents, as is customary, without receiving penalties.
 A penalty could have been given for restarting his stalled engine, which is technically illegal, but the stewards only considered the shortcut for the penalty.
 He was disqualified and Nannini revelled in his first Grand Prix victory.
 The new Williams FW13s of Patrese and Boutsen finished second and third, putting them five points ahead of the Ferrari team in the race for second.
 Piquet, Brundle and Warwick clinched the remaining point-paying positions.

 McLaren went on to appeal the decision.
 With the matter hanging in the air, Senna went on record saying it was a plot and conspiracy against him by Balestre, who he said favoured Prost.
 Senna would comment again on the matter after sealing his 1991 championship, reiterating his belief that he had been unfairly treated.